Sierra Nevada with your dog: a complete guide to enjoying the snow together

 4. Book dog-friendly accommodation in advance (high season fills up quickly)

-Basic equipment for your dog in the snow
+Basic gear for your dog in the snow

-The right equipment can make the difference between having a good time and having a bad time:
+The right gear makes the difference between enjoying it or having a bad time:

 Thermal coat (especially for small or short-haired dogs)

-Optional but highly recommended:· Snow boots (protect against ice and salt)
+· Snow boots (protect from ice and salt)

 The altitude of Sierra Nevada can exceed 2,000 meters, which also affects dogs.